Decay and production properties of strange double charm pentaquark: Introduction

 Theoretical attempts have been made to study the mass spectrum from both the hadronic molecular picture~\cite{Yan:2018zdt,Dong:2021bvy,Chen:2017vai,Guo:2017vcf,Zhu:2019iwm,Wang:2023eng,Duan:2024uuf,Wang:2023aob,Wang:2023ael,Sheng:2024hkf} and the compact pentaquark picture~\cite{Chen:2021kad,Xing:2021yid,Zhou:2018bkn,Wang:2018lhz,Park:2018oib}, as well as their electromagnetic properties~\cite{Ozdem:2022vip, Ozdem:2024yel,Zhou:2022gra,Wang:2023ael,Sheng:2024hkf,Zhu:2025abk}.
 In our previous work~\cite{Yang:2024okq}, we systematically investigated the mass spectra of strange double-charm pentaquarks with quark content $ccus\bar{d}$ and strangeness $S = -1$, employing QCD sum rules for both molecular and compact configurations.
 Among the predicted configurations, the $J^P = 1/2^-$ molecular pentaquark with $\Xi_{cc}\bar{K}$ structure stands out: its mass (4.20 GeV) lies slightly above the $\Xi_{cc}\bar{K}$ threshold, allowing strong decays only into $\Xi_{cc}\bar{K}$ and $\Omega_{cc}\pi$ channels.
 This suggests a relatively narrow resonance that could manifest as a discernible peak in experimental invariant mass spectra.
 The proximity to the threshold suppresses the phase space for strong decays, potentially enhancing its experimental detectability.

 Meanwhile, the ongoing experimental quest for doubly heavy $\Xi_{bc}^+$ baryons offers a pivotal opportunity to unravel the double-charm pentaquark state.
 Cabibbo-favored decays of $\Xi_{bc}^+$, such as $\Xi_{bc}^+ \to D_s^{*-}\Xi_{cc}^{++}$, could generate the $\Xi_{cc}\bar{K}$ pentaquark through rescattering processes.
 At the quark level, the diagram for the process $\Xi_{bc}^+\rightarrow D^- P^{++}_{ccs}$ is shown in the left panel of Fig.~\ref{Fig:PccsProduction}.
 The weak decay arises from a Cabibbo-favored weak transition $b\rightarrow c(\bar{c}s)$ along with the creation of a $d\bar{d}$ pair from the strong interaction.
 This diagram, known as the external W emission diagram, is non-factorizable because the $s\bar{c}$ pair produced in the weak interaction ends up in different final-state hadrons.
-Thus, long-distance contributions play a significant role in the $\Xi_{bc}^+\rightarrow D^- P_{ccs}^{++}$ process, where the weakly produced $c\bar{s}$ and $ucc$ pairs hadronize as $D_{s}^{\ast-}$ and $\Xi_{cc}^{++}$, respectively, followed by a strong rescattering between $D^-$ and $P_{ccs}^{++}$ mediated by $\bar{K}^0$ meson exchange.
-The corresponding rescattering process at the hadronic level is shown in the right panel of Fig.~\ref{Fig:PccsProduction}.
-The rescattering mechanism for final-state-interaction (FSI) effects has been successfully applied to $D$ meson decays~\cite{Li:2002pj}, $B$ meson decays~\cite{Cheng:2004ru,Lu:2005mx}, and charm baryon decays~\cite{Han:2021azw,Jia:2024pyb}.
+Thus, long-distance contributions play a significant role in the $\Xi_{bc}^+\rightarrow D^- P_{ccs}^{++}$ process, where the weakly produced $c\bar{s}$ and $ucc$ pairs hadronize via $\bar{K}^{0}$ meson exchange interaction, the $D_{s}^{\ast-}$ and $\Xi_{cc}^{++}$ pair converts into a $D^{-}$ and the pentaquark $P_{ccs}^{++}$.
+The corresponding interaction at the hadronic level is shown in the right panel of Fig.~\ref{Fig:PccsProduction}.
+Such a mechanism for final-state-interaction (FSI) effects has been successfully applied to $D$ meson decays~\cite{Li:2002pj}, $B$ meson decays~\cite{Cheng:2004ru,Lu:2005mx}, and charm baryon decays~\cite{Han:2021azw,Jia:2024pyb}.
 Recently, this mechanism has also been applied to the production of tetraquark states in $B$ meson decays~\cite{Chen:2020eyu,Yang:2024coj} and of hidden-charm pentaquark states $P_{c}$ in $\Xi_{b}$ decays~\cite{Hsiao:2024szt}.
-In this work, we apply the rescattering mechanism to the production of the double-charm pentaquark via the $\Xi_{bc}^+\rightarrow D^{\ast-}_s \Xi_{cc}^{++}\rightarrow D^- P^{++}_{ccs}$ process with $\bar{K}^0$ exchange.
+In this work, we apply this mechanism to the production of the double-charm pentaquark via the $\Xi_{bc}^+\rightarrow D^{\ast-}_s \Xi_{cc}^{++}\rightarrow D^- P^{++}_{ccs}$ process with $\bar{K}^0$ exchange.